Ruthbeth Finerman, Ph.D., Chair

 ANTH 1200 - Cultural Anthropology (3)

-Origin and development of human culture; social relations, language, government, religion and ritual, and problems of developing nations or minority groups in modern world.
+Global comparison of cultural traits and traditions such as social relations, language, religion and ritual, and problems of developing nations or minority groups in modern world.
 [G]

 ANTH 2301 - Fundamentals of Archaeology (4)